theallyprompts/PixelPruner/README.md

 - **Keyboard Shortcuts**: Navigate and manipulate images effortlessly with convenient WASD keyboard shortcuts.

+### PrunerIQ Metrics

+The built-in *PrunerIQ* analysis examines your cropped images and scores them using:

+- **Contrast** – standard deviation of pixel intensities.
+Higher is better.
+- **Clarity** – variance of the Laplacian; larger values indicate sharper images.
+- **Noise** – difference between the image and a blurred copy.
+Lower numbers mean less noise.
+- **Aesthetic** – placeholder score for future updates.

+Each crop receives a rating from **Poor** to **Excellent** based on the above metrics.
+When viewing the analysis window you can sort, filter ranges, and delete any undesirable crops.

   ---

 ## Installation Guide - Prebuilt App